 Additionally, the use of solid oral formulations of potassium chloride needs close monitoring if considering coadministration with glycopyrrolate.

 Glycopyrronium reduces the body's ability to sweat.
 Therefore, it may cause hyperthermia and heat stroke in hot environments.
 Other observed adverse effects include dry mouth, difficulty urinating, headaches, diarrhea, and constipation.
 The medication may induce drowsiness or blurred vision, which is exacerbated by the consumption of alcohol.
-Usage should also be closely monitored in patients with hepatic impairment.
+Usage also requires close monitoring in patients with hepatic impairment.
 A dose adjustment may be necessary if urinary retention occurs.
 Existing renal impairment may be further complicated.
-In the general population, usage may increase the risk for confusion, hallucinations, and anticholinergic effects.
+In the general population, usage may increase the risk of confusion, hallucinations, and anticholinergic effects.

 Use with discretion in patients with autonomic neuropathy or hyperthyroidism.
 Heat prostration can occur in the presence of fever, high ambient temperature, or physical exercise.
 Take caution to avoid this effect by limiting or discontinuing usage with exercise or in situations with elevated ambient temperatures.

 Glycopyrrolate may affect the patient's ability to perform tasks requiring mental alertness.
 For example, patients may not be able to operate heavy machinery safely.

 Usage should generally be avoided in neonates.
 Patients under the age of 12 with pediatric spastic paralysis are more likely to exhibit an increased anticholinergic response, which elevates the risk for unwanted effects.
 A hyperexcitability reaction can potentially occur with higher than recommended dosages; use with caution.